Fast and Simple Sorting Using Partial Information

 \section{Topological Heapsort and Its Efficiency}

 This section introduces our basic algorithm, which we call \emph{topological heapsort}.
 The algorithm combines two classic algorithms, topological sort \cite{knuth1997art} and heapsort \cite{heapsort1,heapsort2} in a simple way.
 We describe the algorithm in \cref{S:topological-heapsort}.
-In \cref{S:topological-heapsort-analysis}, we prove that our algorithm runs in $\OO(m+\log T)$ time and does $\OO(n+\log T)$ comparisons, if it is implemented with a heap having the working-set bound, and in particular with a pairing heap.
+In \cref{S:topological-heapsort-analysis}, we prove that our algorithm runs in $\OO(m+\log T)$ time and does $\OO(n+\log T)$ comparisons, if it is implemented with a heap having the working-set bound if it ends empty, and in particular with a pairing heap.